 The current system of agriculture, based on mass import and export, is completely dependent on the consumption of fossil fuels.
 Chemical agriculture is responsible for a quarter to a third of the release of all the greenhouse gases.
 Over 80% of the cultivated GMOs are pesticide resistent, the remaining 20% produces insecticide inside the plant.
 This form of food production is extremely harmful to people, nature, and the climate.
 Genetical engineering will not contribute any solution to climate change.

 Monsanto is part of the 'Round Table of Responsible Soy' (RTRS), a greenwash initiative to label RoundupReady GM soy as 'responsible'.
 The label will be launched in June 2010.

 Genetic engineering is often presented as a solution to the global food question.
 But in spite of 15 years of cultivation of genetically manipulated crops, 2009 witnessed a record amount of starvation.
 GM crops have not increased yields.
 "The food problem requires completely different solutions.
 We need to drastically change course, away from large-scale chemical agriculture, towards local food production in harmony with nature, without pesticides and without genetically manipulated crops.
 A world without Monsanto is a good step in that direction," according to Miranda de Boer from 'Roundup Monsanto'.

 For further information about the development of patent law and breeders' rights, consult a press release from A SEED Europe about the subject: https://www.aseed.net/kwekersrecht-vs-patentrecht

 See the film 'The World According to Monsanto'

-A series of photos you can find at the picture report of the action.
+A series of fotos you can find at the picture report of the action.

 More background information can be found at: